Malcesine is a beautiful town on the shores of Italy’s largest lake – Lago di Garda.

 In addition, enjoy the large variety of local cheeses and wines.
 The pink claret of Bardolino is particularly famous.
 Here are a couple of wine tastings you can enjoy during your stay at Italy’s Lake Garda:

 For dessert, sample the gelato with herbs from Monte Baldo made by La Bottega del Buon Gelato in the historic centre of Malcesine.
-Alternatively, head from Malcesine to Riva del Garda and take full advantage of the local patisseries with German and Austrian influences.
+Alternatively, head from Malcesine to Riva del Garda and take full advantage of the local patisseries with Austrian influences.

 As a nice edible souvenir, stop at Punta di San Vigilio (about half an hour down the road from Malcesine) and buy a bag of San Vigilini.
 These tasty biscuits were invented for the visit of the then-British Prime Minister Winston Churchill to Lake Garda.